abigail-ryan/the-skin-guru/README.md

 #### Order Confirmation Emails

 I used my own email address - theskinguru.info@gmail.com which was set up for this project, to test recieving order confirmation emails for both guest checkout and logged in user checkouts.
-I wanted to ensure order confirmations emails were sending to actual real email addresses as well as the account verification emails.
+I wanted to ensure order confirmations emails were sending to actual real email addresses as well as the account verification emails, rather than just testing on tempmail addresses.

 **Guest Checkout**